gaeayayyes/gaeayayyes.github.io/README.md

 >It will always be you against the world.

 Hobbies:
- -Drawing/ Sketching
+- Drawing/ Sketching
- -Reading
+- Reading
- -Making podcasts for myself
+- Making podcasts for myself
- -Daydreaming
+- Daydreaming

+Likes:
+First thing on the list